-Revenues of our other service businesses were \$2,047 million in the first quarter of 2012, an increase of \$79 million (4%) compared to 2011.
-Pre-tax earnings were \$205 million in the first quarter of 2012, an increase of \$5 million (2.5%) versus 2011.
-The increase in revenues in 2012 was primarily attributable to the inclusion of the Omaha World-Herald and revenue increases from FlightSafety and NetJets.
-The increase in earnings in 2012 reflected increased earnings at NetJets, partially offset by lower earnings from TTI.
-The improvement in comparative first quarter earnings of NetJets, was largely due to fees incurred in the first quarter of 2011 to cancel certain aircraft purchases under a purchase agreement entered into several years earlier and lower foreign currency exchange losses affecting operations outside of the United States in 2012.
-In the first quarter of 2011, TTI experienced very strong demand, which favorably impacted revenues and earnings.
-Over the last half of 2011 and into the first quarter of 2012, demand softened and price competition intensified, which put downward pressure on TTI's margins.
-As a result, TTI's pre-tax earnings for the first quarter of 2012 declined 22% versus the first quarter of 2011.
+Revenues of our other service businesses in 2012 were \$2,152 million in the second quarter and \$4,199 million in the first six months, representing increases of \$71 million (3%) and \$150 million (4%), respectively, over the corresponding 2011 periods.
+The increases in revenues in 2012 were primarily attributable to the inclusion of the Omaha World-Herald and comparative revenue increases from TTI.
+Pre-tax earnings of \$283 million in the second quarter and \$488 million in the first six months of 2012 were essentially unchanged from earnings in the corresponding 2011 periods.
+Earnings in 2012 reflected increased earnings at NetJets and earnings from the Omaha World-Herald, which were substantially offset by lower earnings from TTI, as well as from several of our smaller service businesses.
+The improvement in comparative earnings of NetJets in 2012 was largely due to fees incurred in the first quarter of 2011 to cancel certain aircraft purchases under a purchase agreement entered into several years earlier and the absence of foreign currency exchange losses affecting operations outside of the United States in 2012.
+The decline in earnings of TTI was attributable to very strong customer demand in the first half of 2011, compared with weaker customer demand and intensifying price competition over the first half of 2012.
+As a result, TTI's pre-tax earnings in 2012 were about 20% lower than in 2011.